Skip to main content

 Key points

-• Separate returns need to be completed for each minister, assistant minister (or parliamentary secretary), department and other government agency.
-If no FOI requests have been received during the period, a ‘Nil Return’ must be submitted.
+• Separate returns need be completed for each minister, assistant minister (or parliamentary secretary), department and other government agency.
+If no FOI requests have been received during the reporting period, a ‘Nil Return’ must be submitted in the database.

 Who must complete a return?

-For information about agencies covered by the FOI Act, and which therefore must complete a return, or have a return completed for them by the portfolio department, please see the FOI Guidelines – Part 2 — Scope of application of the Freedom of Information Act.
+For information about agencies subject to the FOI Act, and which must complete a return, or have a return completed for them by the portfolio department, please see the Part 2 of the FOI Guidelines - Scope of application of the FOI Act.

-You can email foistats@oaic.gov.au or contact our Enquiries Line on 1300 363 992 to find out if your organisation is already submitting returns.
+You can contact the OAIC’s Enquiries Line on 1300 363 992 (Monday to Thursday, 10 am to 4 pm (AEST/AEDT)) or submit an online Enquiry form to find out whether your organisation is already submitting returns.

 Reporting deadlines